lemurivolta/ink-atoms/README.md

 ## Calling code from Ink

 Ink provides a built-in mechanism to call functions in the hosted environment, called *external functions*.
-This method has some limitations, namely that functions are stricly *synchronous*, but offer the advantage that they can return values to ink once executed, and can provide a fallback pure-ink implementation (which allows for an easy testing of a game in the Ink editor).
+This method has some limitations, namely that functions are strictly *synchronous*, but offer the advantage that they can return values to ink once executed, and can provide a fallback pure-ink implementation (which allows for an easy testing of a game in the Ink editor).

 To overcome this limitation, the usually used approach is to have a convention between the ink writers and the unity implementation to mark lines that have to be interpreted as commands.
 Unity will stop execution for as long as needed to complete the action without advancing.